obiwanus/focus-zig/LOG.md

 # TODO
 - Display info in the footer
     + Fix the shadow and the positioning of the splitter
-    - Open buffer file path
+    + Open buffer file path
-    - Line and column
+    + Line and column
+    - Whether a buffer is modified
 - Open files relatively to the currently active buffer
+- Open 2 editors with the same buffer (if opening side by side)
 - [bug] Fix cursor positioning on horizontal scroll
 - Multiple cursors
 - [optimisation] Highlighting syntax: